RichardOtter/RootsMagic_Database_Design/RM Dates.md

 ## Database RM Date format

-Most RM database format dates are 24 bytes long, except '.' type dates which are one character and 'T' dates which can be any length.
+Most RM database format dates are 24 bytes long, except '.' type dates which are one character and 'T' dates which can be any length >=1.

 ``` text
 schematic of an RM Date